-We apply the principles of behavioural science in interventions aimed at ‘nudging’ towards measurable outcomes.
+Another example of the human dimension in action is the use of behavioural science in interventions aimed at ‘nudging’ towards measurable outcomes.
 There is a high degree of “messiness” in business.
 This reality plays out in behavioural economics, which we now know has greater practical application than classical economic theory.

 Macro themes demonstrate a major shift in the degree of activism that people are willing to deploy, as they demand to be heard, and to be seen.
 Companies neglect the human dimension at their peril.